Lin ruptures knee tendon; season likely over

-Lin has been diagnosed with a ruptured patellar tendon of the right knee, the team announced Thursday.
+Lin has been diagnosed with a ruptured patellar tendon of the right knee and is expected to miss the rest of 2017-18, the team announced Thursday.

 "Jeremy worked tremendously hard during the offseason and in training camp and was excited for the prospects of the team this season," Nets general manager Sean Marks said in a statement Thursday.
 "We feel awful that the injury will cost him the season, however our entire organization will be there to support Jeremy in every way possible throughout his recovery.
 Jeremy remains an important part of this team and will continue to contribute in a leadership role."